pamosima/LTROPS-2341_Lab-Guide/General Information/README.md

 # Infrastructure as Code for Cisco Catalyst Center and Catalyst SD-WAN Manager with Terraform - LTROPS-2341

-## Learning Objectives

-Upon completion of this lab, you will be able to:

-- Configure a Catalyst SD-WAN cEdge Router with Terraform
-- Onboard and configure a Switch with Cisco Catalyst Center with Terraform
-- XXX

-## Table of Contents

-- General Information
+## General Information
-- How to get started
-- Missions

-## Disclaimer

-This training document is to familiarize with Terraform used on Cisco Enterprise Networking Solutions.
-Although the lab design and configuration examples could be used as a reference, it’s not a real design, thus not all recommended features are used, or enabled optimally.
-For the design related questions please contact your representative at Cisco, or a Cisco partner.

 Beneath you will find general information regarding the lab and basic explanation about terraform.

 :warning:
-:exclamation: To get started with your missions, open the directory (in this repository) for your site and follow the corresponding readme.
+:exclamation: To get started with your missions, open the Missions directory (in this repository) for your site and follow the corresponding readme.

-## Network Diagram
+### Network Diagram

 ![Network Diagram](img/layout.jpg)

-## Overlay IP Addressing
+### Overlay IP Addressing

 | Site   | VRF | Subnet         |
 | ------ | --- | -------------- |